The security awareness hazards of removable media

 For this part, you will need some input from your manager as to what the repercussions are for anyone that fails to follow the procedures correctly.
 These must be explained in detail so that there is no confusion about the seriousness of such an offense.

 This section is where you will explain in detail some of the terms that you have mentioned throughout the document.
 It is important to remember that users in your organization might not be as familiar with the technical references as you are, so be sure to explain your definitions and terms in a clear and concise manner.

-As with all IT security related matters, the importance of removable media as a needs to be driven by the IT policy documentation so that everybody in the company has a clear and accurate picture of what is considered safe and acceptable usage of removable media.
+As with all IT security-related matters, the importance of removable media needs to be driven by the IT policy documentation so that everybody in the company has a clear and accurate picture of what is considered safe and acceptable usage of removable media.
 This means that initial training needs to be clear and concise so that all employees know about the potential security risks associated with removable media.

 Other than increasing user awareness and training, the IT department can consider other avenues, such as:

 - Disabling autorun on your optical drives and USB drives.
 This prevents some instances of malware from launching themselves automatically when connected to your system.

 - Restrict removable media.
 This is not always possible, but only allowing specific devices and media to be used together can minimize your chances of infection.